Get Your Employment Arbitration Case Packet — File in Burlingame Without a Lawyer

 Overview of Arbitration Laws in California

 California’s legal landscape regarding arbitration is shaped by a combination of state legislation and federal laws.
 The California Arbitration Act (CAA), entrenched within the California Code of Civil Procedure (§§ 1280-1294.4), provides a comprehensive statutory framework governing the conduct of arbitration, emphasizing the enforcement of arbitration agreements and ensuring procedural fairness.
-Additionally, federal statutes, notably the Federal Arbitration Act (FAA), further reinforce the enforceability of arbitration agreements, including those in employment contexts.
+Additionally, federal statutes, notably the Federal Arbitration Act (FAA), further reinforce the enforceability of arbitration agreements, including local businessesntexts.
 Importantly, California law places particular emphasis on protecting workers’ rights in arbitration.
 Recent legislative developments, such as the California Fair Employment and Housing Act (FEHA), prohibit mandatory arbitration clauses in employment contracts that waive statutory rights relating to discrimination and harassment.
 Nonetheless, many employment agreements still include arbitration clauses, compelling disputes into arbitration rather than litigation, provided they comply with statutory protections.

-The arbitration process in Burlingame
+The Arbitration Process in Burlingame

 Initiation of Dispute